Nanakmatta

 Nanakmatta is a town named after the Sikh pilgrimage site, Gurdwara Nanak Mata Sahib, also known as Gurdwara Nanakmatta Sahib, in the state of Uttarakhand, India.

-The original name of Nanakmatta was Nanak-Math. but Sikh tradition says it was once called Gorakh-math, a centre of Siddh-jogis named after the founder of their order, Gorakhnath, and that it was renamed Nanak-math after a visit which the Siddh-Gost in Guru Granth Sahib said Guru Nanak, the founder of Sikhism, made in which he discussed religion.
-As time passed, Nanak-math became Nanakmatta.
+Sikh tradition says it was once called Gorakhmata, a centre of Siddh-jogis named after the founder of their order, Gorakhnath, and that it was renamed Nanakmatta after a visit which the Siddh-Gost in Guru Granth Sahib said Guru Nanak, the founder of Sikhism, made in which he discussed religion.

 It is on the bank of Deoha stream, which is dammed into a reservoir named Nanak Sagar.

 It is also an Uttarakhand Legislative Assembly constituency within the Nainital-Udhamsingh Nagar (Lok Sabha constituency).